 For a one-time premium, the purchaser is indemnified forever on a no-fault basis for losses up to 200% of the purchase price of the property.

-Purchasers are covered for actual loss caused by a broad range of risks such as:
+Purchasers are covered for a broad range of risks such as:

-Enforcement action by a Local Authority in relation to non-approved structures which have been built by any previous owner of the property without the required Council permits or which do not comply with those permits (for rural properties this cover is limited to the main residence, including sheds, carports, garages used for residential purposes and any swimming pool).
+Enforcement action by a Local Authority in relation to non-approved structures which have been built by any previous owner of the property without the required Council permits or which did not comply with those permits (for rural properties this cover is limited to the main residence, including sheds, carports, garages used for residential purposes and any swimming pool) at the time the structures were built.
 This coverage is capped at $160,000.

 Someone else lodges a dealing during the registration gap which prevents your interest from being registered or recorded.